rustfs/docs.rustfs.com/docs/features/encryption/index.md

 RustFS is designed for scale.
 Technical scale, operational scale, and economic scale.
 Foundational scale.

-In the object storage field, robust encryption is required to have a seat at the negotiating table.
-RustFS provides more functionality through the highest level of encryption and extensive optimizations, virtually eliminating the overhead typically associated with storage encryption operations.
+In the object storage field, Robust encryption is a fundamental requirement for enterprise storage.
+RustFS provides more functionality through the highest level of encryption and extensive optimizations, minimizing the performance overhead typically associated with storage encryption operations.

 ![Data Encryption Architecture](images/s5-1.png)